mctinker/Map-Tasker/README.md

     `-ch` color help: display all valid colors",

-    `-detail 0` for silent mode: simple Project/Profile/Task/Scene names with no details, `-detail 1` to display the Action list only if Task is unnamed or anonymous, `-detail 2` to display Action list names for *all* Tasks, `-detail 3` to display Action list names with *all* parameters for all Tasks, `-detail 4` to display detail at level 3 plus all Project and unreferenced global variables (default),
+    `-detail 0` for silent mode: simple Project/Profile/Task/Scene names with no details, `-detail 1` to display the Action list only if the Task is unnamed or anonymous, `-detail 2` to display Action list names for *all* Tasks, `-detail 3` to display Action list names with *all* parameters for all Tasks, `-detail 4` to display detail at level 3 plus all Project and unreferenced global variables (default),